Entanglement Negativity and Defect Extremal Surface: Introduction

 As the analogy of von Neumann entropy for pure states, entanglement negativity is an important measure of entanglement in generally mixed states~\cite{Vid02,Plenio:2005cwa}.
 The calculation of entanglement negativity in conformal field theories has been developed via the replica trick in~\cite{Cal04,Cal12,Cal13,Cal13-2}.
 The behavior of entanglement negativity was analysed in quantum many body systems \cite{Coser:2014gsa,Calabrese:2014yza,Blondeau-Fournier:2015yoa,Ruggiero:2016yjt,Ruggiero:2016aqr,Alba:2013mg,Wen:2015qwa,Hoogeveen:2014bqa,Sha20,Vardhan:2021npf,Alba:2022enm,Bertini:2022fnr,Capizzi:2022xdt} and in topological field theories \cite{Cas13,Lee13,Lu19,Wen:2016bla,Wen:2016snr}.
-The entanglement negativity in large central charge was explored in \cite{Kul14}.
+The entanglement negativity in large central charge limit (large $c$ limit) was explored in \cite{Kul14}.
 Several attempts have been made to understand the holographic dual of entanglement negativity.
-In AdS$_3$/CFT$_2$, the lesson is that for two adjacent intervals, the holographic dual of entanglement negativity is given by the entanglement wedge cross section (times a constant factor).~\footnote{There is also an alternative proposal given by mutual information times a constant factor~\cite{Jai19}.} Based on this, the quantum corrected holographic entanglement negativity and the island formula can be conjectured straightforwardly following the generalizations of holographic entanglement entropy \cite{Fau13,Eng14}.
+In AdS$_3$/CFT$_2$, the lesson is that for two adjacent intervals, the holographic dual of entanglement negativity is given by the entanglement wedge cross section (times a constant factor).\footnote{There is also an alternative proposal given by mutual information times a constant factor~\cite{Jai19}.} Based on this, the quantum corrected holographic entanglement negativity and the island formula can be conjectured straightforwardly following the generalizations of holographic entanglement entropy \cite{Fau13,Eng14}.

-In this paper we propose defect extremal surface formula for entanglement negativity in holographic models with defects.
-Defect extremal surface is defined by extremizing the Ryu-Takayanagi formula corrected by the quantum defect theory \cite{Den20}.
+In this paper we propose defect extremal surface formula (DES formula) for entanglement negativity in holographic models with defects.
+Defect extremal surface is defined by extremizing the RT formula corrected by the quantum defect theory \cite{Den20}.
 This is interesting when the AdS bulk contains a defect brane or string.
-The defect extremal surface formula for entanglement negativity is a mixed state generalization of that for entanglement entropy.
-Based on a decomposition procedure of an AdS bulk with a brane, we demonstrate in this paper the equivalence between defect extremal surface formula and island formula for negativity in AdS$_3$/BCFT$_2$.
-We also compute the evolution of entanglement negativity in evaporating black hole model and find that defect extremal surface formula agrees with island formula.
+The DES formula for entanglement negativity is a mixed state generalization of that for entanglement entropy.
+Based on a decomposition procedure of an AdS bulk with a brane, we demonstrate in this paper the equivalence between DES formula and island formula for negativity in AdS$_3$/BCFT$_2$.
+We also compute the evolution of entanglement negativity in evaporating black hole model and find that DES formula agrees with island formula.

 \paragraph{Note added.} While this paper is in completion, we get to know the preprint~\cite{Bas22} in arXiv, which has some overlap with this paper.